w3c/wot-testing/events/2021.09.Online/README.md

 Note: if we translate ALL the device descriptions, there are about 30 of them, and this will provide additional testing material and another implementation.

+Logistics:
+* VPN is desirable/necessary for ECHONET developers
+* if ECHONET is on VPN, consumers also need access to it
+* Either need consumers on VPN or able to access via a proxy
+* Consumers: node-wot (volunteer needed), NodeRED (Toumura)

 ### Node-RED
 Participants: Toumura, McCool
 * Discovery integration (MDNS + TDD queries)
 * Semantic/keyword searches
 * Retail use case (Connexxus)
+* Will be used to exercise ECHONET
-* Possible overlap with ECHONET (Use Node-RED as a client, ECHONET Web API provides only servers)
+** Use Node-RED as a client
+** ECHONET Web API provides only servers

 ### Node-WoT
-Particpants: ?
+Particpants: Siemens (Sebastian)?
+Daniel?
+TUM (Ege)?
 * Discovery integration
 * Use as client for ECHONET above
+** In which case it needs to be on the VPN

-### Geospatial Data
+### Geospatial (Meta)Data
 Participants: McCool
-* Test encoding of geospatial data in TDs using extension
+* Test encoding of geospatial data in TDs using extension ** Semantic extension - ontology, etc.
+** Query extension to TDDs - collaborate with OGC, IEEE, SDW, etc.
+** Introduction mechanisms - Spatial DNS - IETF collab
+* SPARQL queries in TDD?
+** Prototype spatial search using brute-force filtering.

 ### Other Possible Projects